 How to get to Blenheim Palace

 You can get to Blenheim Palace easily from Oxford on the S3 bus to Woodstock.
 The bus goes from outside the Theatre on George Street, Oxford.
+From London and Bournemouth you can book tours to Blenheim Palace as a day trip.

 Tips for a fantastic day at Blenheim Palace